 To maintain program status, students must complete at least 6 credits of course or essay/project work during each academic year, September 1st to August 31st or January 1st to December 31st depending on when you were admitted to the program.

-In foundation and core courses, the lowest acceptable grade is B- (70 per cent).
-Students who a) receive a grade lower than B-, or b) receive more than one grade of B- or lower, may be required to withdraw from the program.
+The lowest acceptable grade for MSc IS courses is B- (70 per cent).
+Students who receive a grade lower than B- may be required to withdraw from the program.

 The volatility of the subject matter requires that the degree of MSc IS must be completed within five academic years from the program admission date.